National Technical Specification Notices

 There are 13 NTSNs:

-- Two cover assessment procedures.
+- 2 cover assessment procedures.

 Structural

-All trackside and on-board equipment required to command and control movements of trains, including interfaces and compatibility between different systems.
+Control Command and Signalling (CCS): This relates to all trackside and on-board equipment required to command and control movements of trains.
+It includes interfaces and compatibility between different systems.

-Locomotives and passenger rolling stock requirements.
-For example the interaction with track, aerodynamic effects, coupling, braking, doors and visible/audible warning devices.
+Rolling Stock - Locomotive and Passenger (LOC&PAS): This relates to locomotives and passenger rolling stock requirements.
+It includes the interaction with track, aerodynamic effects, coupling, braking, doors, and visible/audible warning devices.

-Requirements for all rolling stock (locomotives, passenger vehicles and freight wagons) to limit noise emissions.
+Rolling Stock - Noise (NOI): This relates to requirements for all rolling stock (locomotives, passenger vehicles, and freight wagons) to limit noise emissions.

 Functional

-The procedures for operation of trains, including train composition and professional qualifications.
+Operation and Traffic Management (OPE): This relates to the procedures for the operation of trains.
+It includes train composition and professional qualifications.

 Transverse (more than one subsystem)

-Requirements for persons with reduced mobility for both rolling stock (such as provision for wheelchairs) and stations (such as route identification and facilities).
+Accessibility (ACC): This relates to requirements for persons with reduced mobility for both rolling stock (such as provision for wheelchairs) and stations (such as route identification and facilities).

-Requirements to ensure safety in railway tunnels, spanning the infrastructure, energy and rolling stock subsystems.
+Safety in Railway Tunnels (SRT): This relates to requirements to ensure safety in railway tunnels, spanning the infrastructure, energy, and rolling stock subsystems.

 Assessments

-Replaces Commission Decision 2010/713/EU on ‘modules for the procedures for assessment of conformity, suitability for use and EC verification to be used in the technical specifications for interoperability’
+Modules for the procedures for assessment of conformity or suitability for use and UK verification: This replaces Commission Decision 2010/713/EU on ‘modules for the procedures for assessment of conformity, suitability for use and EC verification to be used in the technical specifications for interoperability’.

-Procedures for the assessment of interoperability constituents (ICs) against UK specific cases.
-This includes the further assessment of ICs which hold an ‘EC’ declaration of conformity or suitability for use.
+Assessment and further assessment of ICs: These are procedures for the assessment of interoperability constituents (ICs) against UK-specific cases.
+It includes the further assessment of ICs that hold an ‘EC’ declaration of conformity or suitability for use.

 -